mukilsenthil/hw-acceptance-unit-test-cycle/README.md

 <details>
   <summary>
-  Read the Cucumber failure error messages.
-The first test failure should be:<br/>
-    `Undefined step: the director of "Alien" should be "Ridley Scott"`<br/>
-    What will you have to do to address that specific error?
+  Read the Cucumber results.
+You should see that every step of the scenarios are undefined.
+What will you have to do to address that?
+Specifically, how do you resolve the very first of those: Undefined step: "I go to the edit page for "Alien""
   </summary>
   <p>
   <blockquote>
-  You'll have to write a definition for this step in movie_steps.rb
+  You'll have to write a definition.
+Right now, it's not a bad idea to write these steps in `features/step_definitions/movie_steps.rb`.
   </blockquote>
   </p>
 </details>

+### Action!
+Define Steps

+**One at a time**, write a step definition for each of the missing steps of the first scenario (add director to existing movie).

+You will find thw [Capybara API documentation](https://rubydoc.info/github/teamcapybara/capybara/master) helpful.

+After each step that you define, run Cucumber again to verify that the step is passing as expected.  **Do not race ahead.**

 <details>
   <summary>